Shaleen20/BookBazaar/README.md

 # BookBazaar
-An online book donation java web app is a "home pick-up solution" used to donate unused books to rural,and financially unstable children of the country.
+This online book donation java web app is a "home pick-up solution" used to donate unused books to rural,and financially unstable children of the country.
 This book donation portal works in collaboration with some concerned NGOs.